Everything You Need To Know About Building Muscle! (From Weight Lifting Techniques To Foods To Supplements)

 If you’re looking to build muscle, get stronger and have a great physique, this article is for you.

-Whether you are on the lean side and trying to gain weight or heavy set and looking to lose a few kilos, a good muscle building program is what you need to bring you closer to your goals.
+Whether you are on the lean side and trying to gain weight, or if you’re heavy set and looking to lose a few kilos, a good muscle building program is what you need to bring you closer to your goals.

 Building muscle involves 3 main components: